Shameel123/Understanding-Holy-Quran/Notes/20. Surah Taha/Ruku 07/README.md

 - Tahfim-ul-Quran:
   - “For them”: means people of Makkah.

-- `Did they1 not find any guidance in the fact that We destroyed many nations in whose ruined dwelling-places they now walk about?`
+- `Did they not find any guidance in the fact that We destroyed many nations in whose ruined dwelling-places they now walk about?`
-- `Surely there are many Signs in them for people endowed with wisdom.2`
+- `Surely there are many Signs in them for people endowed with wisdom.`

 - Tahfim-ul-Quran:
   - That is, in this lesson of history and in the observation of the archaeological remains and in this experience of mankind.